MatthewAlexanderFisher/MAS2903-Notes/_build/html/_sources/content/chapter3.md

 distribution via the data, and so we have
 $\pi(\theta|\underline{x})\sim f(\underline{x}|\theta)$.

-An example of vague prior knowledge was given in Example {ref}`ex:coin`{reference-type="ref" reference="ex:coin"} where a possibly biased coin was assessed.
-Figure {ref}`fig:little`{reference-type="ref" reference="fig:little"} shows the prior and posterior distributions for $\theta=\text{Pr(Head)}$.
+An example of vague prior knowledge was given in Example where a possibly biased coin was assessed.
+Figure shows the prior and posterior distributions for $\theta=\text{Pr(Head)}$.
 Notice that the prior and posterior distributions look very different.
 In fact, in this example, the posterior distribution is simply a scaled version of the likelihood function -- likelihood functions are not usually proper probability (density) functions and so scaling is required to ensure that it integrates to one.
-Most of our beliefs about
-$\theta$ have come from observing the data.
+Most of our beliefs about $\theta$ have come from observing the data.

 ![Prior (dashed) and posterior (solid) densities for
-$\theta$](images/priorplot1.svg){#fig:little}
+$\theta$](images/priorplot1.svg)

-### Vague Prior Knowledge {#vague-prior-knowledge .unnumbered}
+### Vague Prior Knowledge

 We represent vague prior knowledge by using a prior distribution which is conjugate to the model for $\underline{x}$ and which has "infinite"